Policy

 Remand home kaimahi responsibilities

-Oranga Tamariki remand home kaimahi must engage with the social workers in planning to support the transition into the home, particularly when a placement occurs at short notice.
+Kaimahi must engage with the key social worker in planning to support the transition of te tamaiti or rangatahi into the home, particularly when a remand care arrangement occurs at short notice.

-- is welcomed into the home according to their wishes and as agreed with them as part of planning (remand home kaimahi should seek support from kairaranga ā-whānau or other Māori or cultural advisors as appropriate)
+- welcomed into the home according to their wishes and as agreed with them as part of planning supported by a kairaranga ā-whānau or other Māori or cultural advisors as appropriate

-- is provided with clothing and other basic belongings if they have arrived without them
+- provided with clothing and other basic belongings if they have arrived without them

-- has routines, rights and rules explained in a way they understand, including that they have a right to:
+- aware of their rights and have the rules explained in a way they understand, including that they have a right to:

 - freely express their views and actively participate in decisions about them